 - Substitute notice is available by means prescribed in the statute if costs to exceed $250,000, affected class exceeds 500,000 persons, or covered entity has insufficient contact information.

-- Notice not required if the entity responsible for the data determines in consultation with federal, state, and local law enforcement that there is no reasonable likelihood of harm to individuals whose information has been acquired and accessed.
+- Notice not required if the entity responsible for the data determines in consultation with federal, state and local law enforcement that there is no reasonable likelihood of harm to individuals whose information has been acquired or accessed.

 Encryption Safe Harbor / Other Exemptions